kartik31193/TodoApp/README.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-**Answer:** [I used to work on Eclipse but Android studio is more advance and VCS is also included in this.I love it.]
+**Answer:** I used to work on Eclipse but Android studio is more advance and VCS is also included in this.I love it.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** [ArrayAdapter can be used with list based interfaces where view for each object in a collection of data objects you provide.
+**Answer:** ArrayAdapter can be used with list based interfaces where view for each object in a collection of data objects you provide.
-The Adapter uses the convertView as a way of recycling old View objects that are no longer being used and To Get a View that displays the data at the specified position in the data set we use getView.].
+The Adapter uses the convertView as a way of recycling old View objects that are no longer being used and To Get a View that displays the data at the specified position in the data set we use getView.

 ## Notes